niesfisch/java-code-tracer/README.md

 JCT is a Java agent that records real method call stacks while your application is running.

-If you work in a legacy app and ask things like "Can we remove this?" or "Is this code path still hit in production-like traffic?", JCT gives you hard runtime evidence instead of guesses.
+If you work in a legacy app and ask things like "Can we remove this?" or "Is this code path still hit in production traffic?", JCT gives you hard runtime evidence instead of guesses.

 ## Table of Contents